 Would you like an easy, practical tool to help someone stop a drug whose risks often outweigh the benefits?

-If so, I have good news: a wonderful new patient education tool has been created by a well-respected expert in geriatrics, Dr. Cara Tannenbaum.
-Best of all, her recently published study proved that this tool works.
+If so, I have good news: a wonderful patient education tool has been created by a well-respected expert in geriatrics, Dr. Cara Tannenbaum.
+Best of all, a randomized trial has proved that this tool works.

 As in, 62% older adults who received this tool — a brochure with a quiz followed by key information — discussed stopping the medication with a doctor or pharmacist, and 27% were successful in discontinuing their benzodiazepine.
 The brochure includes a handy illustrated guide on slowly and safely weaning a person off these habit-forming drugs.

 This is big news because although experts widely agree that long-term benzodiazepine use should be avoided in older adults, getting doctors and patients to work together to stop has been tough.
 It is, after all, generally easier to start a tranquilizer than to stop it!